oriuseplastic-hue/Jarvis-1.0/README.md

 Features
 - It can Search your command in Youtube or Wikipedia.
-- It can auto type anything.
+- It can Auto type anything.
 - It can translate any languages to English[EN-Us].
 - It can press F11[Key].
 - It can email your Friend.
+- It can Auto Correct your said spelling

 Quickstart (generic)
 1. Clone the repo: